Generate Sample Data feature interface showing data table with AI-generated sample records and configuration panel

 Fewer records than requested

-Unsupported record type configurations
+Unsupported configurations

-Post-insertion editing
+Post-insertion inline editing

 Key Results